MICROBLOCK-RUC-INFO/edgeRAD/README.md

 ./build.sh

 * hello.jar is a configurable service that enables the flexible specification of inter-service invocation relationships via a configuration file, such as post_data.json<br>
-* config/application.yml contains the service configuration settings
+* config/application.yml describes the service configuration settings

 3. Start a container (both the service and the detection module will run)<br>
 docker-compose -f docker-compose.yaml up<br>